Start of Main Content

 Ethics, Religion, and the Holocaust

-Through PERH, the Mandel Center works actively with the Council of Centers on Jewish-Christian Relations (CCJR) and other interfaith organizations.
-PERH partners include many member seminaries in the Association of Theological Schools as well as leaders of all faiths.
-The Mandel Center is a Related Scholarly Organization of the American Academy of Religion (AAR).
+The Mandel Center, through PERH, works with the Council of Centers on Jewish-Christian Relations (CCJR) and other interfaith organizations.
+PERH partners include member seminaries of the Association of Theological Schools and leaders of all faiths.

-For faculty and researchers:
+For Faculty and Researchers

-Contact Information
+Contact Us

 Programs on Ethics, Religion, and the Holocaust Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies United States Holocaust Memorial Museum 100 Raoul Wallenberg Place, SW Washington, DC 20024-2126